QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 See also [http2.pro](https://http2.pro/doc/Apache).

-First, you must indicate that your server supports HTTP2, or HTTP1.1 as fallback.
-You must add this in your virtual hosts `.conf`.
+First, you must indicate that your server supports HTTP2, or HTTP1.1 as a fallback.
+You must add this to your virtual hosts `.conf`.

 ```apacheconf
 Protocols h2 http/1.1